 Now you can install Plex Media Server on Debian using the following command:

 During the installation, you may see a prompt asking if you want to replace the imported repository list with Plex.
-Type “N” to proceed with the installation, as you do not want to replace the imported repository list.
-This is because the correct signed-by GPG key is already in place.
+Type “N” to proceed with the installation.
+You don’t want to replace the imported repository list because the correct signed-by GPG key is already in place.

 By default, the Plex Media service should start automatically.
 To verify this, use the following systemctl